-At a distance of only 90 minutes by road in your Geneva rental car, the popular ski resort of Chamonix offers world class pistes and a host of other sporting activities.
+At a distance of only 90 minutes by road in your Geneva car hire, the popular ski resort of Chamonix offers world class pistes and a host of other sporting activities.
 The area’s two-stage cable car, which travels to the top of Aiguille du Midi, offers breathtaking views of the Alps on a clear day.

-Those who are travelling to Switzerland for a holiday will find there are a variety of ways of getting from Geneva Airport to your destination, whether it be to the city itself, to one of the world-renowned ski resorts or to some other attraction in this beautiful country.
+Those who are travelling for a holiday or business will find there are a variety of ways of getting from Geneva Airport to your destination, whether it be to the city itself, to one of the world-renowned ski resorts or to some other attraction in this beautiful country.

 The airport is located only 4km from the city centre and so if this is your destination there are a number of good transport options available, via the unified transport system known as Unireso.
 Within this network, passengers may travel by train, tram, bus and boat using one single travel pass.
 Trains to downtown Geneva run from the airport every 12 minutes and the journey time is an incredible 6 minutes.